magic-network/magic-docs/docs/magic-agent/gateway/quick-start/gateway-server-setup.md

 For the gateway to run properly, you'll need to complete the config file found in the `docker-compose.yml` file "environments" section.

+The IP addresses here should be set to your router's IP address.